-Version Application Scenario SNMPv1 SNMPv1 is applicable to small-scale networks with simple networking, good stability and low security requirements, such as campus networks and small enterprise networks.
-SNMPv2c SNMPv2c is applicable to medium and large-scale networks with low security requirements (or are already secure enough like VPN networks) and heavy traffic.
-The added feature Inform helps to ensure that the notifications from the switch are received by the NMS host even when network congestion occurs.
-SNMPv3 SNMPv3 is applicable to networks of various scales, particularly those that have high security requirements and require devices to be managed by authenticated administrators (such as when data needs to be transferred on public networks).
+Version Application Scenario SNMPv1 Applicable to small-scale networks with simple networking, low security requirements or good stability (such as campus networks and small enterprise networks).
+SNMPv2c Applicable to medium and large-scale networks with low security requirements and those with good security (such as VPNs), but with busy services in which the traffic congestion may occur.
+You can configure Inform to ensure that the notifications from managed devices are received by network managers.
+SNMPv3 Applicable to networks of various scales, particularly those that have high security requirements and require devices to be managed by authenticated administrators (such as when data needs to be transferred on public networks).